blackberry/Secure-Work-Space/Resigning-Scripts/Auto-Resigner-For-iOS/README.md

 **How to re-sign a wrapped app using this script**

-1. Set Enviroment Variable SWSSIGNIDENTITY to the iOS Signing Identity
+1. Set Environment Variable SWSSIGNIDENTITY to the iOS Signing Identity
-2. Set Enviroment Variable SWSWrappedAppFile to the full path to the wrapped app
+2. Set Environment Variable SWSWrappedAppFile to the full path to the wrapped app
-3. Set Enviroment Variable SWSProvisioningProfile to the app Mobile Provisioning Profile (see Known Issues section below)
+3. Set Environment Variable SWSProvisioningProfile to the app Mobile Provisioning Profile (see Known Issues section below)

 Example
 ```